cemdaloglu/Dataset-Creation-of-Voronoi-Cell-Images/README.md

   vor_bw_img_creator is similar as the rgb one, the only difference is it saves a black and white images. tensor_our_bw is also similar as before but the output is (total_img, 1, img_width, img_height).

+  Sample results can be seen in the Results folder of this repository.